 For people caring for loved ones at home, some days can be long and demanding.
 Adult care offers relief for friends and family members of people with dementia, as well as stimulating activities for the loved ones themselves.

-The Community Resource Finder is a good place to start, as it provides links to the Alzheimer’s Association, AARP, and other community-based organizations which may provide adult daycare.
+The Community Resource Finder is a good place to start, as it provides links to the Alzheimer’s Association, AARP, and other community-based organizations that may provide adult daycare.
 You may also find other nonprofit databases helpful when searching for local adult daycare resources.

-Jewish Family & Career Service
+Jewish Family and Career Service

 The Caregiver Support Group is guided by experts in the dementia field and provides educational and problem-solving opportunities.
 Most importantly, members are able to help support one another, rather than feeling alone.